Introduction to Bacon & the Art of Living

 Andreas became a brother.
 He is an amazing soccer player.
 I can’t keep up with him, either when I play with or against him.
 I try to teach them to play cricket and rugby, but it is difficult.
 I have given up, to the great amusement of his dad (and the relief of Andreas).

 Even autumn is colder than the coldest winters we have in Cape Town.
 As the cold sets in I miss you guys more every day.
 My only consolation is that Minette is here!
 Every week we make time to go on a long hike.
-How I miss Table Mountain!
-I miss my mom.
-To sit at the kitchen table as she cooks one of her legendary lunches!
+I miss Table Mountain!
+I miss my mom and sitting by the kitchen table as she cooks one of her legendary lunches!
 I miss my dad.
 I miss Oscar and our crazy late-night dreaming.
 The fact that I learn on the one hand and do when I work in the bacon factory makes the learning more effective.

 Copenhagen is not Africa!
 It seems to me that all great dreams begin on horseback, on a farm, looking for stray cattle.
 The vlaktes of the Wes Transvaal seem so far.
 Like a dream.
 I remember the day after we tasted the pork that we tried to cure on Oscar’s farm with the saltpetre that we bought from the Danish spice trader in Johannesburg and discovered that the pork was off.
 We tried to do it according to the Danish curing system as it was explained to us.
 We were so disappointed!
 Trudie told us that we must have done something wrong.
 We were sure that we did everything that the Danish guy told us.